Last Updated: February 15, 2023

 - Grains like amaranth, millet, oats and spelt

-Fats are a nutrient that are very dense in energy.
+Fats are nutrients very dense in energy.
 They play a role in cell function throughout the body and help you absorb many other nutrients.
 Although some fats are unhealthy, others are good for you.
 In particular, omega-3 fats and monounsaturated fats can have health benefits.
-Healthy fats are chock-full of fatty vitamins to replete your nutrient stores.
+Healthy fats can help you replete your nutrient stores.
 Healthy sources of fat include:

 - Peanut butter